Liz Crokin

-Elizabeth M. Crokin (born February 8, 1979) is an American columnist.
+Elizabeth M. Crokin (born February 8, 1979) is an American columnist and conspiracy theorist.
+Since 2017, she has been an outspoken supporter of QAnon conspiracy theories.

 Early life and education

 Crokin was born on February 8, 1979.
 She grew up in Glenview, Illinois, and graduated from New Trier High School.
 She attended the University of Iowa studying political science and journalism.
 While there, she was an organizer for Students for Bush, an organization supporting the George W. Bush 2000 presidential campaign.
 She later interned at the U.S. State Department during Bush's first term and for conservative pundit Bill O'Reilly's show The O'Reilly Factor on Fox News.

 Career

 Crokin began working in 2002 for the Chicago Tribune, before moving to their RedEye daily tabloid writing a column called "Liz in the Loop" (previously "Eye Contact") which covered celebrity news in the Chicago area.
 In 2010, Crokin moved to Los Angeles and began working as a freelance entertainment reporter for National Enquirer, Star, In Touch Weekly, US Weekly where she focused on celebrity breakups.
 Crokin returned to Chicago in 2012 to work for lifestyle magazine Splash, a Chicago Sun-Times publication at the time, writing a column called "LA LA Liz".

 In September 2012, Crokin developed a viral form of meningitis which progressed into meningoencephalitis and caused daily migraines, vertigo, and photophobia resulting from brain damage.
 Her health problems resulted in a loss of work, including being laid off in 2013 by American Media Inc., parent company of Star and National Enquirer.
 Crokin and others had previously accused AMI content officer Dylan Howard of sexual harassment, and has suggested that the layoffs were done in retaliation.
 Crokin's column in Splash ended in February 2014.

 In 2015, Crokin resumed her career as a columnist by writing for Townhall.
 Though her columns for that magazine focused mostly on sex crimes, in 2016 she published a paper titled Trump Does the Unthinkable, which listed good deeds attributed to then-presidential candidate Donald Trump.
 That column became very popular on social media among Trump supporters.

 Also in 2015, Crokin self-published a semi-autobiographical novel, Malice.
 The book contained a thinly veiled portrayal of her relationship with a man whom she sued for allegedly exposing her to herpes.
 Crokin's ex-boyfriend countersued her for his fictionalized portrayal in the novel.
 The matter was partially settled in 2018.